-This introduces the Lindbladian generator, $\mathcal{L}(t)$ which has the form of
+This introduces the Lindbladian generator, $\mathcal{L}$, which has the form of

-where the first term describes the unitary evolution of the system in natural units, the coefficients $\gamma_\alpha$ represent decay rates of the system, and $A_\alpha$ represents noise (or ``jump") operators.
-The form of \eqref{eq:time_local_generator} is the GKSL generator corresponding to the master equation which describes Markovian dynamics, which neglects memory effects of the system and assumes that any information dissipated from the system does not return to influence future dynamics.
+where the first term describes the unitary evolution of the system in natural units, the coefficients $\gamma_\alpha$ represent the decay rates of the system, and $A_\alpha$ represents noise (or "jump") operators.
+The form of \eqref{eq:time_local_generator} is the GKSL generator corresponding to the master equation which describes Markovian dynamics, which neglects memory effects of the system and assumes that any information dissipated from the system is not time-correlated with external noise entering the system to influence future dynamics.
 There are many descriptions of non-Markovian dynamics due to its much broader scope, however in this work the simple definition we will assume is that non-Markovian dynamics are any that are not accurately described by the GKSL master equation.

-This Markovian framework allows for the extraction and verification of more claimed qubit parameters from the calibration metrics, such as the relaxation and decoherence times, as well as an extraction of information not included in the calibration, such as the qubit temperatures.
-These capabilities are all included in the GKSL master equation, which for this application is expressed, for a single qubit, as
+This Markovian framework allows for the extraction and verification of claimed qubit parameters from the calibration metrics, such as the relaxation and decoherence times, as well as an extraction of information not included in the calibration, such as the qubit temperatures.
+These capabilities are all included in the GKSL master equation, which for this application is expressed as

 where $\gamma$ is the emission coefficient, and acts as an inverse of the relaxation and decoherence times, and $\expval{n}$ represents the average number of photons emitted as the density matrix evolves, which is represented by